An Overview of Individual Taxpayer Filing Requirements Related to Foreign Income or Investment

 Form 8938 – Statement of Specified Foreign Financial Assets

 Specified individuals, including U.S. citizens, are required to file Form 8983 if they have an interest in specified foreign financial assets and the value of those assets is more than the applicable reporting threshold (the lowest threshold is $50,000).
 Certain assets are not required to be separately listed if they have already been reported on another form (i.e., if reported on a form 5471 or 8858).
 Unlike the FBAR, the Form 8938 is filed along with the individual’s U.S. income tax return.
-For more information about Form 8983 filing requirements, please refer to the following article previously published in our newsletter.
+For more information about Form 8983 filing requirements, please refer to this BNN article.

 Form 5471 – Information Return of U.S. Persons With Respect to Certain Foreign Corporations